yfyuan01/MQR/README.md

 The textual files (McQR_data) can be found in [link](https://drive.google.com/file/d/1V9lBmDJXPKAhiaGZKFUUhVkuNUcgkgq7/view?usp=sharing).

-All the image features can also be downloaded via [link](https://drive.google.com/file/d/1V9lBmDJXPKAhiaGZKFUUhVkuNUcgkgq7/view?usp=sharing)
+Image feature extraction code can be found in ./feature_extraction All the extracted image features can also be downloaded via [link](https://drive.google.com/file/d/1V9lBmDJXPKAhiaGZKFUUhVkuNUcgkgq7/view?usp=sharing)

 The original dataset file with image annotations can be found in [link]().